WHO WE ARE

 Administration & Finance

-Boitumelo Mokgosi
+Boitumelo Marape

-Administrative & Finance Officer Boitumelo joined CCB in August 2009 as the Administration Officer.
+Finance Coordinator Boitumelo joined CCB in August 2009 as the Administration Officer.
 From Tonota, Botswana, Boi has travelled to the U.S.A through the Inter-Exchange Program where she studied Physical Education, Recreation and Southern Culture at Royal Oak Community College Michigan (MI) as part of the program.
 She also volunteered part-time with Feed The Hungry movement and has volunteered for several projects here in Botswana.
 She has a background in English and African languages from University of Botswana, 2006 and holds a certificate in Financial Management (Management Accounting for NGOs) UK in 2012 as well as AAT from Botswana Accountancy College in 2013.
 Boi is passionate about wildlife in general and brings much enthusiasm to her role.
 Connie Sebati

-Administration and Promotions Officer Connie joined CCB in September 2009 and works at Gaborone head office in our Operations Department.
+Administration Coordinator Connie joined CCB in September 2009 and works at Gaborone head office in our Operations Department.
 She originally served at CCB as an intern and became formally employed in October 2010 as our Public Relations Officer.
 Her role as Administration and Promotions Officer allows her to be involved in all of CCB's activities and she is particularly passionate about helping farmers to coexist with cheetahs.
 From Kanye, Botswana, Connie holds a BTECH degree in Tourism from Cape Peninsula University of Technology, South Africa and is a great addition to the CCB team. |